myronww/pycover/README.md

 ## Notes (.gcno) and Data (.gcda) Common File Format

 ### High Level Format
+GCov outputs data as .gcda and .gcno files.
+These files share a common overall file formate.
+The basic format of a gcov file consists of a single file header followed by a series of records like so:

 ```
 [FileHeader] [Record] ... (up-to-end of file)
 ```

 ### File Header Description
+The file header is made of three data items.

 ```
 [magic] [version] [stamp]
 ```

+The magic ident is different for the notes and the data files.
+The magic ident can be used to determine the endianness of the file, when reading.
+The version is the same for both files and is derived from gcc's version number.
+The stamp value is used to synchronize note and data files and to synchronize merging within with a data file.
+It need not be an absolute time stamp, merely a ticker that increments fast enough and cycles slow enough to distinguish different compile/run/compile cycles.

+Although the ident and version are formally 32 bit numbers, they are derived from 4 character ASCII strings.
+The version number consists of the single character major version number, a two character minor version number (leading zero for versions less than 10) and a single character indicating the status of the release.
+That will be 'e' experimental, 'p' pre-release and 'r' for release.
+Because, by good fortune, these are in alphabetical order, string collating can be used to compare version strings.
+Be aware that the 'e' designation will (naturally) be unstable and might be imcompatible with itself.
+For gcc 3.4 experimental, it would be '304e' (0x33303465).
+When the major version reaches 10, the letters A-Z will be used.
+Assuming minor increments releases every 6 months, we have to make a major increment every 50 years.
+Assuming major increments releases every 5 years, we're ok for the next 155 years -- thats good enough for me also.

 ### Record Description